Sary2009/stm32f10xx_freertos_cpp_demo/README.md

 stm32f10xx freertos with cli plugin demo, support backspace, ctrl+c and so on.

+This demo can let you interact with stm32 by using serial command line.

 Support backspace key in command line.

 Support ctrl+c to cancel command.

 Support ctrl+l to clean terminal screen.

 type "help" see all command help information